 A game drive early the next morning took us up into the moorland.
 We saw all we had seen the day before, plus Waterbuck, minus more Giant Forest Hogs.
 At 7am, near the Honi Junction, we had 3 Wild Dogs trotting down the road towards us.
 I asked John to turn off the engine and I squeaked the dogs in to within 2 metres of the car.
 They looked utterly perplexed by the enormous metal rodent we were sitting in.
 Neither John nor Juma, who have visited the park at least a hundred times between them, had seen Wild Dogs here so I think this was quite an unusual sighting (probably more unusual than Bongo, not that they were all that much of a consolation to my Bongoless morning).

 Further up in the moorland we saw several Duikers.
-Some, like the pair below, were Bush Duikers, though I found them hard to tell apart from Harvey’s Duikers which are also present.
-But we also had a short but very clear look at another species that must surely have been a Black-fronted Duiker, with its pale face and less rufous coat.
+Some, like the pair below, were Bush Duikers, though I found them hard to tell apart from Harvey’s (Natal Red) Duikers which are also present.
+But we also had a short but very clear look at another species that must surely have been a Kivu Duiker.
 We explored the moors until 10am when heavy rain set in.
 So we returned to camp for a great late breakfast and packed up our stuff.

 I still wanted to a better look at a Giant Forest Hog so decided to spend the night at the Ark.
 This was another good move.